 Where do Oriental cockroaches live?
 These cockroaches prefer sewers, wet places, wet decaying things, and cold temperatures.
 They are usually found in wet or humid basements, crawlspaces, and under wet leaves and damp firewood.

-If you are finding cockroaches in your home or business and you live in our extensive service area of Illinois, Indiana, and Kentucky, take action and get Action.
-We'll help you get those cockroaches out and keep them out.
+If you're finding roaches in your home or business and you live in our extensive service area of Illinois, Indiana, and Kentucky, take action and get Action.
+With our cockroach control services, we'll help you get those cockroaches out and keep them out.